perc123/Pipes/README.md

 Finally the **sphere prefab** is a transparent sphere in front of the head prefab handling all the collision.
 That way the visible pipe seems to handle collisions smoothly.

-## Handling collisions
+## Handling collisions and movement

-The collision handling is happening with the OnCollisionEnter method in the Collision script and it can be applied to all game objects (including borders) that are not labeled as UI layer.
+The head of the pipe can collide with all objects that are not labeled as UI layer;
-That is so, in order to achieve collisions only with the desired game objects.

-#### TODOs
-When a pipe is rotating in order to change direction, a corner object -sphere- is spawned.
-However, in order to achieve a smoother corner representation, the method EndingPrefab in RandomMovement is instantiating a cylinder half the length of the **body prefab**.
-This method is still to be implemented, as it requires different handling in each axis as the rotation of the **head prefab** changes in the 3D space.
+that is so, in order to achieve collisions only with the desired game objects.
+If the head collides with a body part or with the borders, then it should rotate to another available direction.
+If there is no direction available, then it should 4stop its movement and a new pipe with a new random color is instantiated.
+The prediction if there is a spot available for the pipe head to rotate / move is achieved with the Physics.Raycast function which predicts collisions.